aminbiography/Google-Cybersecurity-Professional-Certificate/Course - 2 - Play It Safe Manage Security Risks/Module - 2 README.md

 ## Security Frameworks & Posture
-- **Security Frameworks** (e.g., NIST CSF, NIST SP 800-53) are essential in developing an organization’s security posture.
-They provide guidance on managing cybersecurity risks, protecting critical data, and ensuring business continuity.
+- **Security Frameworks:** A set of guidelines, standards, and best practices designed to help organizations manage cybersecurity risks, protect critical data, and maintain compliance.
+Examples include NIST CSF and NIST SP 800-53.
-- Frameworks offer standards, guidelines, and best practices to help reduce risk, ensure compliance, and defend against cyber threats.
+- **Security Posture:** The overall security status of an organization, determined by its ability to defend critical assets, identify potential threats, and react effectively to changing security needs.

 ## CIA Triad
 The **CIA Triad** is foundational for cybersecurity: